Therapy for Chronic Pain, Fatigue, & Other Physical Symptoms

 Insomnia

-The most important takeaway here is that your chronic physical symptoms may be due to nervous system processes, and if so, that would be great news, because these are
+The most important takeaway here is that if your chronic physical symptoms are due to nervous system processes, that would be great news because these are natural, reversible, physical processes that are initiated involuntarily.
+It would mean your symptoms are (say it with me!) not your fault and treatable.
+It would mean there’s something we can do about it, together.